Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Representer Theorems

 We state a more general representer theorem than that which is given in Theorem~\ref{thm:representer}.
 It holds for any operator (function-valued) RKHS with arbitrary loss function and regularization term.
-It is a generalization of the representer theorem proven in~\citet{kadri2016operator}.
-The original theory of operator RKHSs and the corresponding representer theorem was first presented in the seminal work of~\citet{micchelli2005learning}.
-We follow an alternative derivation of their result using a similar analysis to Section 1.3 of~\citet{wahba1990spline}.
+It is a generalization of the representer theorem proven in~\citet[Appendix~B, Theorem~9]{kadri2016operator}.
+The original theory of operator RKHSs and the corresponding representer theorem was first presented in the seminal work of~\citet[Section~4, Theorem~4.1]{micchelli2005learning}.
+We follow an alternative derivation of their result using a similar analysis to that of~\citet[Section~1.3, Theorem~1.3.1]{wahba1990spline}.

 To establish notation, we let $\cX$ be a separable Hilbert space of functions from $D_\cX \to \mathbb{R}$ and we let $\cY$ be a separable Hilbert space of functions from $D_\cY \to \mathbb{R}$.
 We denote $\cL(\cY)$ as the space of bounded linear operators from $\cY$ to $\cY$.
-First we define an RKHS over operators as given in~\citet{kadri2016operator}.
+First we define an RKHS over operators as posed by~\citet[Section~4, Definitions~3, 5]{kadri2016operator}.

 \begin{definition}[Operator-valued kernel] An operator-valued kernel is a function $K: \cX \times \cX \to \cL(\cY)$ satisfying \begin{enumerate}[(i)] \item $K$ is Hermitian if $\forall f, g \in \cX$ we have that $K(f, g) = K(g, f)^*$ where $*$ denotes the adjoint operator. \item $K$ is nonnegative (positive semidefinite) on $\cX$ if it is Hermitian and for all $r \in \mathbb{N}$ and any $\{(f_i, u_i)\}_{i=1}^r \subset \cX \times \cY$ we have that the matrix $M \in \mathbb{R}^{r \times r}$ with $M_{ij} = \inprod{K(f_i, f_j)u_i, u_j}_\cY$ is positive semidefinite. \end{enumerate} \end{definition}